AlexB-arch/A-Stranger-Among-Us/README.md

 ### Teacher Section
 All work related files are inside the [/work](Work) directory.
+ALl education related documentation is in the [/Education](Education)

 The uml diagram is at `Work/uml.png` [uml-diagram](Work/uml.png)

-*To Test for Timers run the game using the above command and wait 10 minutes* This will show the generator timer, the ambiance timer, and the game over timer.
+**To Test for Timers run the game using the above command `mvn clean compile exec:java` and wait 10 minutes** This will show the generator timer, the ambiance timer, and the game over timer.

 All other grade tests can be run by selecting just the grade tests using `-Dtest=bnr_GradeC` and `-Dtest=bnr_GradeB`